Facts about raloxifene

 Benefits

 The risk of spine fractures is reduced by approximately 40%.
 The risk of other kinds of fractures is not reduced.
-The recent reports have included studies lasting 4 years.
+The studies of raloxifene, compared to a placebo, have lasted for 8 years and the drug remains beneficial during that time.

-So far, women taking raloxifene will have about half as many cases of breast cancer as they would if they were not taking any medication.
-A very large study of 20,000 women is currently in progress to see how well raloxifene can prevent breast cancer.
-The company has not studied women who already have had breast cancer, so we don't know how well it could prevent a recurrance.
+Women taking raloxifene will have about half as many cases of breast cancer as they would if they were not taking any medication.
+The company has not studied women who already have had breast cancer, so we don't know if it could prevent a recurrance.

 Follow-up